 - We have an extended admonition to "keep watch" for these events (24:42-25:13).

 Here a comparison to Mark is in order: Mark does contain a small sampling of the same material.
 In Mark's section urging people to keep watch, we also find a condensed, one-verse version of one of these parables of absence (see Mark 13:34).
-In the comments on this parable also, the unknown day or hour is that when the owner of the house returns (Mark 13:35).
-There is possible precedent in Mark for the unknown day or hour referring to the return rather than the sack of Jerusalem, though it is not clearly differentiated in the text.
+In the comments on this parable also (Mark 13:35), the unknown day or hour is the time when the owner of the house returns.
+So there is some precedent in Mark for the unknown day or hour referring to the return rather than the sack of Jerusalem, though it is not clearly differentiated in the text.

 Questions then arise about the reasons for the differences between Mark and Matthew's treatment of the material.
 Most scholars work on the assumption that Matthew copied Mark, and if we work with that assumption then I think the most obvious agenda of Matthew compared to Mark must have been this: to provide additional material.
 Matthew is roughly twice the length of Mark.
 There are times when a sentence or two from Mark is paralleled by an entire chapter or series of chapters in Matthew.
 Mark has only a few scattered sayings from the Sermon on the Mount (see, for example, Mark 4:21-25), a sermon to which Matthew devotes three chapters (Matthew 5-7), adding much material not known from Mark.
 A mere two verses in Mark (12:28-29) likewise become an entire chapter in Matthew (Matthew 23), again with much additional material.